Welcome Discount for Every New Teacher

 The two remaining barracks of the Sachsenhausen Concentration Camp now stand as a museum, a memorial hall and cinema where a film about the history of the camp is shown hourly.
 It is estimated that 30-35,000 victims died at Sachsenhausen however, some put the estimate higher.

 Prisoners from the Emsland Camps built the Sachsenhausen Concentration Camp in the summer of 1936.
 This camp was the first to be established following Heinrich Himmler’s appointment as Chief of the German Police in 1936.

 The Olympic Stadium holds significant importance in German history.
 The 1936 Summer Olympics that were known as Hitler’s Games were held here and used as a status symbol to demonstrate the power and athleticism of the German people.
-The stadium was built to eclipse the Los Angelos games of 1932, with Germany building a new 100,000 seater track and field stadium.
+The stadium was built to eclipse the Los Angeles games of 1932, with Germany building a new 100,000-seater track and field stadium.

 The stadium is still located in the same place, although it has been modernised and most recently, it hosted the 2009 World Athletics Championships.
 The Olympic Stadium is a great historical attraction as it is historically and architecturally important to the third Reich era of German history during Hitler’s time in power.